AeroLabPUT/UAV_measurement_data/Parrot_Bebop_2/FFT_data/Readme.txt

 The number of lines is: rawFileLinesNumber/(measuringWindowLength * 2) + 1, i.e. for 86016 lines in the raw file there is 86016/(128 * 2) + 1 = 337

-FFT range is from (rangeStart - 1) * (samplingRate/measuringWindowLength) to (rangeStop) * (samplingRate/measuringWindowLength), i.e. if rangeStop = 36, rangeStart = 16, samplingRate = 500 Hz, measuringWindowLength = 128, FFT range is 58.6 Hz to 140.6 Hz
+FFT range is from (rangeStart - 1) * (samplingRate/measuringWindowLength) to (rangeStop) * (samplingRate/measuringWindowLength), i.e. if rangeStop = 36, rangeStart = 16, samplingRate = 500 Hz, measuringWindowLength = 128, FFT range is from 58.6 Hz to 140.6 Hz